Alejandro-Munoz/bamazon/README.md

 ![customer enter id](images/for_readme/customer_enterID.png)

-After entering a valid item ID, you will be presented with the amount to purchase.
+After entering a valid item ID, you will be asked to provide the amount to purchase.

 ![customer_enter_qty](images/for_readme/customer_validID.png)